Teoroo-CMC/PiNN/docs/usage/custom_model.md

     Models created in this way will not be accessible from the PiNN CLI and `pinn.get_model` (they must be created by a `model_fn(params)` call in a python script).
-A mechanism to include custom models might be aviable in a future version
+A mechanism to include custom models might be available in a future version.